Council terms of reference

 Eleanor’s most recent experience is as a member of the Executive Committee of Petrofac, a FTSE listed company, providing assurance to the Board on corporate governance matters.
 Prior to that, she was employed as Senior Vice President Finance for one of Petrofac’s global divisions.
 She has extensive experience of financial and risk management in multi-national public companies.

 Eleanor trained as a Chartered Accountant with KPMG in Aberdeen and initially worked for a private homebuilding and construction company before moving into the oil and gas industry in 1997.
 Since joining the industry, she has gained experience in a variety of senior positions with both operators and service companies in the sector.

 In March 2018, Eleanor left Petrofac to pursue a portfolio career and she was elected to ICAS Council in April 2018.
 She is an ambassador and former Board member of The Foyer, Aberdeen.
 She is a Patron of the Scottish Ballet and a mentor for the ICAS Foundation.

 David Brownlow, CA

-David is Head of Finance at Hannover Re UK Life Branch.
+David is General Manager, Finance at Hannover Re UK Life Branch.
 He has extensive experience across the insurance industry with Aviva, Allianz Global Corporate & Specialty, PruProtect and BGL.

-He is a Chartered Insurer, a member of the Personal Finance Society and a member of the Investment and Life Assurance Group.
-At ICAS, David is a member of the Technical Policy Board and the London & Home Counties Area Committee.
+He is a Chartered Insurer and a member of the Personal Finance Society.
+At ICAS, David is a member of the Policy Leadership Board and the London & Home Counties Area Committee.